iot-lab/iot-lab.github.io/docs/deployment/saclay.md

 ---
 title: Saclay
 group: deployment
+description: The Saclay testbed is located at Saclay – Île-de-France.
 ---

-The Saclay testbed is located at [Saclay – Île-de-France](https://goo.gl/maps/zgfEtm1wkp7qPhya6).

 ## Resources